Andrei Tarkovsky: Death

 In Tarkovsky's last diary entry (15 December 1986), he wrote: "But now I have no strength left—that is the problem".
 The diaries are sometimes also known as Martyrology and were published posthumously in 1989 and in English in 1991.

-Tarkovsky died in Paris on 29 December 1986.
+Tarkovsky died in Clinique Hartmann in Neuilly-sur-Seine near Paris on 29 December 1986.
 His funeral ceremony was held at the Alexander Nevsky Cathedral.
 He was buried on 3 January 1987 in the Russian Cemetery in Sainte-Geneviève-des-Bois in France.
 The inscription on his gravestone, which was erected in 1994, was conceived by Tarkovsky's wife, Larisa, reads: To the man who saw the Angel.
 Larisa died in 1998 and is buried beside her husband.

 Tarkovsky, his wife Larisa, and actor Anatoly Solonitsyn all died from the same type of cancer.
 Vladimir Sharun, a sound designer for Stalker, was convinced that all three died due to exposure to chemicals released from a chemical plant upstream from where the film was shot.